 Recognise that the conversation you have does not need to be a complete one.
 It is something that you can come back to at a later date.
 Talking openly in a way that feels comfortable can also help reduce the stigma associated with suicide and promote your own personal wellbeing.

-Do not be afraid to sit quietly with someone you trust and who you think will listen to you and talk to them about the strong emotions you are feeling.
+It may be comforting to sit quietly with someone you trust and talk to them about the strong emotions you are feeling.
 This can help you to feel more connected to other people and you can find support for your grief.

 Looking after yourself

 It is important to give yourself time to come to terms with what has happened and allow yourself to grieve.
-Some strategies that may help you look after yourself include:
+The following strategies may be useful in this process: :

 - if you are thinking about harming yourself, get help immediately.
-To talk to someone at Lifeline call 13 11 14, or if urgent call emergency services on 000
+To talk to someone at Lifeline call 13 11 14, or if it is urgent call emergency services on 000

 - ask for help when you need it.
 If feelings of grief are significantly disrupting your life or remain intense for longer than you think they should, talk to a health professional as soon as possible

 - consider joining a suicide bereavement support group.
 Support from others who have experienced a similar bereavement can help you through your own grief.
-You may discover that you are able to support someone else who has experienced a loss through suicide
+You may discover that you are able to support someone else who has experienced suicide loss

-- talk with your doctor about how you can approach your return to normal activities; if working, talk to your employer about how you will return to work
+- talk with your doctor about how you can approach your return to normal activities.
+If you are working, talk to your employer about how you will return to work

 - honour and celebrate the life of your loved one by openly talking about them and sharing photos and memories.
 There was so much more to their lives than how they died

 - try not to dwell on the ‘why’.
-There may never be any answers and it is important to come to an acceptance of this uncertainty and that it was not your fault
+There may never be any answers, and it is important to come to an acceptance of this uncertainty and understand that it was not your fault

 - where you can, avoid making major decisions until you can think more clearly